cloudwebteam/cloud_db/Readme.md

 		// you can pass in an array, and it will retrieve all rows that match
 			// eg. id: [ 1,5, 31] will retrieve all posts with IDs 1,5, or 31
 			// eg. name: ['Joe', 'Sarah']
-		// you can pass in an object, and it will turn it into a subquery (see below)
+		// you can pass in an object, and BAM, you have a subquery (see below)
 	id: {int},
 	col_name: {int/str/bool}, // false and null evaluate to 'NULL' in the database,
 	another_col_name: {int/str/bool},

 	/* ====  GROUPING/ORDERING/ARRANGING (is there a term for this?) ====================== */
 	/* ---- all following can be either lower or uppercase ---*/
-	SELECT: {str/array}, // which column(s) to select from the row,
+	SELECT: {str/array/obj}, // default '*', which column(s) to select (see below)
+	JOIN: {str/obj}, // default false, which tables to join (see below)
 	LIMIT: {int},
 	OFFSET: {int},
 	ORDER: {str},